Migrate ECS instances across or within accounts

 Description

-• Disabled: The source instance's disk information is not displayed.
-The system automatically reads the source instance's disk information and generates a disk structure.
-After migration, the destination disk partition structure will be consistent with the automatically generated structure by default.
+• Disabled: The disk information of the source instance is not shown.
+SMC automatically reads the source disk information and generates a disk layout.
+After migration, the destination disk partition structure matches the automatically generated layout by default.

-• Enabled: The source instance's disk information is displayed.
-The system automatically reads the source instance's disk information and generates a disk structure.
-You can adjust the destination disk partition structure, including partition size and order, transfer method, and whether to enable LVM.
+• Enabled: The disk information of the source instance is displayed.
+SMC automatically reads the source disk information to generate a disk layout.
+You can adjust the destination disk partition structure, including the partition size and order, transfer method, and whether to enable LVM.

 Configure disks

-• System Disk: The size of the destination Alibaba Cloud server's system disk, in GiB.
-The system disk size ranges from 20 to 2,048.
+• System Disk: The size of the destination system disk, in GiB.
+Valid values: 20 to 2,048.

-The destination system disk size must be larger than the actual used space of the source system disk.
-For example, if the source system disk is 400 GiB and 100 GiB is used, the destination system disk size must be greater than 100 GiB.
+The destination system disk size must exceed the used space on the source system disk.
+For example, if the source system disk is 400 GiB and 100 GiB of space is used, the destination system disk size must be greater than 100 GiB.

 Note

 The default value is the size of the source system disk.
-If you do not need to reduce the system disk capacity, we recommend not setting it to a value smaller than the default.
+Unless you need to reduce the system disk size, we recommend that you do not specify a value smaller than the default.

-• Data Disk <N>: The size of the destination Alibaba Cloud server's data disk, in GiB.
-The data disk size ranges from 1 to 32,768.
+• Data Disk<N>: The size of the destination data disk after migration, in GiB.
+Valid values: 1 to 32,768.

-• The variable <N> represents the data disk number.
-If migrating to a destination instance, N is the data disk ID.
+• The <N> variable represents the data disk number.
+If you are migrating to a destination instance, N is the data disk ID.

-• The data disk size must be larger than the actual used space of the source data disk.
-For example, if the source data disk is 500 GiB and 100 GiB is used, the destination data disk size must be greater than 100 GiB.
+• The destination data disk size must exceed the used space on the source data disk.
+For example, if the source data disk is 500 GiB and 100 GiB of space is used, the destination data disk size must be greater than 100 GiB.

-• If the Data Disk has no mount target or all mount targets are set not to be migrated, the data disk will not be migrated.
+• If a Data Disk has no mount target, or if all its mount targets are set to not be migrated, the data disk is not migrated.

-• LVM: Logical Volume Management (LVM) is a mechanism for managing disk partitions in Linux systems.
-LVM is more flexible than standard disk partitions and allows for dynamic adjustment of disk space.
+• LVM: Logical Volume Manager (LVM) is a disk partition management system for Linux.
+LVM offers more flexibility than standard disk partitions and allows for dynamic resizing of disk space.

-You can choose whether to enable LVM based on your needs.
-If LVM is enabled, the destination will automatically rebuild the disk with an LVM structure.
+You can enable LVM based on your requirements.
+If enabled, the destination disk is automatically rebuilt with an LVM structure.

 For each destination disk with LVM enabled, the system creates one physical volume (PV) and its corresponding volume group (VG).
-On this VG, it creates a number of logical volumes (LVs) equal to the number of mount targets.
-The VG name defaults to vgX (where X is the disk's sequence number), and the LV name defaults to lvX (where X is the LV's sequence number).
-For example:
+Within this VG, it creates one logical volume (LV) for each mount target.
+The VG is named vgX by default (where X is the disk sequence number), and the LVs are named lvX by default (where X is the LV sequence number), as shown in the following example:

 image